 Republic and Spinnaker own unleased mineral interests in a total of 49 properties located in eight states on which operations are being conducted by third parties that may be deemed to be working interests and therefore may generate unrelated business taxable income.
 These properties, which are sometimes referred to as expense bearing interests, generated in the aggregate less than 2% of Republic and Spinnaker's combined net cash flow during 2001.
 On or at the closing of the combination, Republic and Spinnaker will convey these properties to Dorchester Minerals Operating LP in exchange for retention of an overriding royalty interest on substantially the same terms as the Dorchester Hugoton ORRIs.
-We contemplate that if working interests are acquired in the future, or, if the status of any of Republic or Spinnaker's properties change such that they are deemed to be working interests, they will also be conveyed periodically to Dorchester Minerals Operating LP in exchange for overriding royalty interests on substantially the same terms as the Dorchester Such that they are deemed to be working interests, they will also be conveyed periodically to Dorchester Minerals Operating LP in exchange for overriding royalty interests on substantially similar terms.
+We contemplate that if working interests are acquired in the future, or, if the status of any of Republic or Spinnaker's properties change such that they are deemed to be working interests, they will also be conveyed periodically to Dorchester Minerals Operating LP in exchange for overriding royalty interests on substantially similar terms.